uniasset/uniasset-old/src/omnicore/doc/rpc-api.md

 Create the payload for an accept offer for the specified token and amount.

+Note: if the server is not synchronized, amounts are considered as divisible, even if the token may have indivisible units!

 **Arguments:**

 | Name                | Type    | Presence | Description                                                                                  |